 (b) Rescaling projected emission estimates

 Rescaling the projected data to provide a good fit with the historical data removes the discontinuity.
-However, this does have the disadvantage that the projected emission estimates (which are considered to be based on a better method) have been altered to fit the historical data.
+However, this does have the disadvantage that the projected emission estimates (which are considered to originally be based on a better method) have been altered to fit the historical data.

 (c) Splicing historical and projected emission estimates